 Key Features

-Effectively 2x magnification on Micro Four Thirds sensors, AF limiter, weather-sealed
+Effectively a 2x magnification on Micro Four Thirds sensors, AF limiter, weather-sealed construction

 Best For